 A beginner guitar is a guitar made with cheaper electronics, hardware, and wood, and they’ve usually been factory-produced as part of a large collection, compared to a custom shop model where there was only one produced.
-The result of this is lower labor costs and a cheaper price for the consumer.
+The result of this is lower labour costs and a cheaper price for the consumer.

-That said, there are many other things that separate a professional and entry-level guitar even though many of those differences aren’t quite as pronounced as the difference between where the guitar is made, who made it, and how much time was put into its production, but I digress.
+That said, many other things separate a professional and entry-level guitar even though many of those differences aren’t quite as pronounced as the difference between where the guitar is made, who made it, and how much time was put into its production, but I digress.
 Let’s talk about what makes a guitar a “beginner” or an entry-level guitar.